I Have Cash in Hand to Buy a House: What Do I Report to the IRS?

 Taxes aren’t something we really like to think about, but it’s important to know what, if anything, you need to do in terms of what the IRS might require when you buy a house with cash.
 Do you report the sale?
 Are you responsible for any additional taxes or fees?
 And what about potential write-offs for the purchase?
 Do you still qualify for any kind of tax break?

-We’ve talked to real estate agents who are in the know, as well as tax specialists who understand just what the IRS might require from you as a cash buyer, to help you decide whether or not you should really consider paying cash for that new home.
+We’ve talked to real estate agents who are in the know, as well as tax specialists who understand just what the IRS might require from you as a cash buyer, to help you decide whether you should consider paying cash for that new home.

 Who buys homes for cash, and how does it work?